-Lies You Were Told as a Child
+Lies You Were Taught as a Child

 This audio is to assist those who have been emotionally abused as a child.
 It discusses the lies you were told as a child by the abuser which can